f-espinoza/Portfolio_Felipe_Espinoza/index.md

 ## Project 3: [Death in Chile 2016 - 2021 Tableau Visualization](https://public.tableau.com/app/profile/felipe.espinoza3784/viz/DeathsinChile2016-2021ENG/Dashboard1)
-Data visualization of the insights obtained in the *Death in Chile* Python's analysis.
-This is a Tableau Dashboard, so it is fully interactive.
+Data visualization of the information obtained in the *Death in Chile* Python's analysis.
+This is a **Tableau Dashboard**, so it is fully interactive.
+With this dashboard you can filter the visualizations for:

+1. Year
+2. Day of the week
+3. Month
+4. Biological sex

 ![](/images/death_tableau.JPG)

 ## Project 4: [Data visualization with Python: Github Public Repositories visualization](https://www.kaggle.com/felipeea/github-public-repositories-visualization)
-Data visualization only with Python's library Seaborn.
+Data visualization only with **Python's** library **Seaborn**.
 With this visualization I was able to show the evolution of the top 10 programming languages in the GitHub Repositories from 2011 to 2022.
 With this kind of visualizations you could compare and analyse any programming language present in the database with a hight level of control.
 Some of the insights you can get from this visualizations are:

 1. Top 10 by number of (public) repositories